mjurczyk/three-default-cube/README.md

 - Dynamic team and free office fruits on Thursdays.
 - 100% focused on making gamedev as easy as possible.
 - Seamless interaction controls.
 This one is actually pretty cool - you can change cameras on the fly, follow characters without a million lines of code, all the cool stuff.
-- Support for ads and IAPs, because money.

 <p align="center">
   <img width="800" alt="default-cube-logo-sm" src="https://user-images.githubusercontent.com/9549760/174091649-51c8dfde-b4c6-4b30-b3ad-976f6fe0a1ab.gif">